rawveg/devtomcp/README.md

 ## 📬 Contact

-For questions, suggestions, or support, please open an issue
+For questions, suggestions, or support, please open an issue or contact the maintainer at [your.email@example.com](mailto:your.email@example.com).